grafana/pyroscope/docs/sources/operators-guide/mimir-runbooks/_index.md

 - Consider increasing the per-tenant limit by using the `-ingester.max-global-series-per-metric` option.
 - Consider excluding specific metric names from this limit's check by using the `-ingester.ignore-series-limit-for-metric-names` option (or `max_global_series_per_metric` in the runtime configuration).

-### err-mimir-max-metadata-per-user
+### err-fire-max-metadata-per-user

-This non-critical error occurs when the number of in-memory metrics with metadata for a given tenant exceeds the configured limit.
+This non-critical error occurs when the number of in-memory profiles with metadata for a given tenant exceeds the configured limit.

 Metric metadata is a set of information attached to a metric name, like its unit (e.g. counter) and description.
 Metric metadata can be included by the sender in the write request, and it's returned when querying the `/api/v1/metadata` API endpoint.
-Metric metadata is stored in the ingesters memory, so the higher the number of metrics metadata stored, the higher the memory utilization.
+Metric metadata is stored in the ingesters memory, so the higher the number of profiles metadata stored, the higher the memory utilization.

-Mimir has a per-tenant limit of the number of metric names that have metadata attached.
+Fire has a per-tenant limit of the number of metric names that have metadata attached.
 This limit is used to protect the whole system’s stability from potential abuse or mistakes.
 To configure the limit on a per-tenant basis, use the `-ingester.max-global-series-per-user` option (or `max_global_metadata_per_user` in the runtime configuration).